-Philippe Signore, Ph.D., is the firm’s Managing Partner and a patent attorney practicing in the firm's Electrical and Mechanical Patent Prosecution group; Patent Litigation group; and Counseling and Strategic Advice group.
+Philippe Signore, Ph.D., is a patent attorney practicing in the firm's Electrical and Mechanical Patent Prosecution group; Patent Litigation group; and Counseling and Strategic Advice group.

 Dr. Signore’s technical experience covers various industries including aerospace, semiconductors, optical systems, medical devices, automotive, energy, solid state batteries, oil and gas, consumer electronics, computer hardware, software, and artificial intelligence.
 He studied solid state physics, including superconductivity, semiconductors and magnetic materials while achieving a Ph.D. in Physics.
 He is bilingual in English and French.

 He has taught Patent Law as an Adjunct Professor at the George Mason School of Lawfor several years.
 He also serves as a faculty member at the Center for International Intellectual Property Studies (CEIPI) in Strasbourg, France.
 Dr. Signore lectures regularly on U.S. patent law for various associations in the U.S., Asia, and Europe.
 For example he previously presented at the Patent Law Institute (PLI), at the ABA IPL Annual meeting, at the Japanese Intellectual Property Association (JIPA), at the French Association of In-House Patent Specialists (ASPI), Groupe Rhône-Alpes de l’AIPPI (GRAPI), at the European-American Chamber of Commerce (EACC), at China’s State Intellectual Property Office (SIPO – Tianjin branch), at the Graduate Institute of Patent of the National Taiwan University of Science and Technology (Taipei, Taiwan), and at the Swiss Romande Association of IP (AROPI).